Rich Travis, Staff Writer

 Thyroid disorders can come in many different forms and symptoms, that is why it is so hard to diagnose and treat.
 It’s a good idea to head into your visit with the strength of knowledge.
 The more you know about yourself the better you will be at translating those feelings to your health care provider.
 Overlapping thyroid symptoms could be a sign of a more serious condition such as Graves’s or Hashimoto’s disease.

 The good news is, you cannot catch a thyroid disorder, nor can you give it to someone else, like you can with a cold or flu.
-But, it is hereditary and usually effects the females more.
+But, it is hereditary and usually affects the females more.
 This is important to know when speaking with a health care provider.
 This can also be a daunting task because thyroid disease can easily go untreated for generations.
 Try to investigate through family members about their symptoms because the way you’re feeling and looking today may have already happened in the past to grandma.

 4) Don’t Be Afraid To Change Doctors

-I know this can be an unpopular decision, but many thyroid suffers do not get the help that they need from their family doctor or even their endocrinologits.
+I know this can be an unpopular decision, but many thyroid suffers do not get the help that they need from their family doctor or even their endocrinologist.
 Treating a thyroid disorder, even with the mildest of symptoms and full blood test can be excruciatingly difficult.
 It is ok to FIRE your doctor if they aren’t serving you.
 Look for Thyroid-Friendly Doctors, here.

 5) Be Prepared For A Slow Recovery